eventespresso/iced-mocha/README.md

 #Iced Mocha Theme
 ![iced-mocha-logo](http://ee-logos.s3.amazonaws.com/Iced-Mocha-Logo-300x141.png)

 The Iced Mocha Theme by Event Espresso is responsive, packed with features, and fully integrated with Event Espresso 4.
-This started as a theme for our Event Espresso plugin test drive.
-We thought others may find it useful, so we have released it on Github in hopes our customers and developers will find it useful and can use it as a starting point for their event registration needs.
+Iced Mocha started as a theme for our Event Espresso test drive website to showcase the power and flexibilty of our <a href="http://eventespresso.com/">Event Espresso</a> plugin for WordPress.
+After using it for a few weeks, figured our customers  may find it useful for showcasing their own events.
+So we went ahead and released it on Github in hopes that our customers may find it useful.
+We also feel that Iced Mocha can be used as a starting point for developing your own Event Espresso integrated themes.

 ##Support and Customizations